Orbital Optimization and Neural-Network-Assisted Configuration Interaction Calculations of Rydberg States: Methods

 and can be expanded in Slater determinants, $|\phi\rangle$ which form an orthonormal basis $\{ \phi\}$ of the full Hilbert space $\mathcal{H}^{\text{full}} = \text{span}(\{\phi\})$:

 In selective CI, this is approximated by working within a subspace $\mathcal{H}_s \subset \mathcal{H}_{\text{full}}$ with $\dim(\mathcal{H}_s) \ll \dim(\mathcal{H}_{\text{full}})$, such that

 Our iterative protocol for the selective CI procedure starts from a small initial set of determinants, $\{\phi_{\text{init}}\}$.
 The set is then extended by an extension operator $\hat{\mathcal{O}}$ that projects out of the current subspace of the total Hilbert space and generates new determinants (provided that the set does not span an eigenspace of the operator).
-In each iteration, the Hamiltonian eigenproblem is solved within the corresponding subspace, yielding an approximate eigenstate wavefunction and total energy whose accuracy improves over successive iterations due to the variational principle.
+In each iteration, the Hamiltonian eigenproblem is solved within the corresponding subspace, yielding an approximate eigenstate wave function and total energy whose accuracy improves over successive iterations.
 Due to the combinatorial growth in the number of generated configurations, inclusion of all new determinants quickly becomes impractical.
 Consequently, a selection protocol has to be introduced.
-Here, a modified version of the NN-based selection from refs \citenum{N2_JCTC} and \citenum{Bilous2024} is used, as detailed below.
-Our previous NNCI calculations of ground electronic states demonstrate that the NN-based selection significantly outperforms simpler truncation schemes, such as the use of an energy cutoff.\\

-\textbf{NNCI Iterations - } The NN-assisted selection scheme used here differs from that in Ref.\citenum{N2_JCTC}, in that it targets a given excited state, $|\Psi_\alpha \rangle$.
-It cannot be tracked by energy alone as its relative position among the eigenstates may change during the iterations.
-Instead the state is identified and followed based on properties such as its molecular orbital occupations and spin symmetry.

-In each iteration, after diagonalizing the Hamiltonian in the current subspace, the eigenstates are compared to a \textit{reference pattern} defined by the expected molecular orbital occupation in the target excited state.
-In the case of a Rydberg state, this pattern is given by the mean-field solution and involves one electron occupying the highly diffuse orbital.
-The singlet formed from these configurations remains dominant throughout the iterative refinement.
-Once identified, the corresponding CI wavefunction $|\psi_{\text{ex}}\rangle$ serves as the basis for constructing the first determinant pool and identifying the target state in further iterations.

-Note that, in practice, we can initialize the procedure from a constrained CI calculation in which the highest-lying orbitals are kept unoccupied, i.e.\ restricting the number of MOs.
-This typically simplifies the tracking procedure and yields an overall speedup compared to a full calculation that starts from the mean-field determinants only.
+Here, we follow Refs. \citenum{N2_JCTC} and \citenum{Bilous2024} for an NN-based selection scheme (NNCI) with modifications for initialization and state-tracking: In the initialization, we define the set $\{\phi_{\text{init}}\}$ by performing an FCI calculation on a subset of (here ten) orbitals with the lowest energy.
+We find that - in practice - this strategy accelerates convergence compared to starting from only the Hartree Fock determinant.
+After this initialization, the iterative loop is started on the full orbital basis until convergence is reached.
+In order to track the Rydberg excited state, we identify the target many-body (singlet) state $\Psi_\alpha$ with maximal occupation of the highly diffuse Rydberg orbital $n_\text{Ryd}^{\alpha}=\langle \Psi_\alpha|\hat n_\text{Ryd}|\Psi_\alpha\rangle$.

 In Algorithm~\ref{al:NNCI_iteration}, the steps following the initialization phase are summarized.
 Note that the NNCI calculations are performed separately for the ground and the excited state for a given set of MOs.